cyberbotics/webots-doc/reference/joystick.md

 **Description**

-This function allows you to read a button pressed on the joystick from a paired with this controller (if any).
-The Webots window must be selected and the simulation running.
+This function allows you to read a button pressed on the joystick paired with this controller (if any).
+The Webots window must be selected and the simulation must be running.
-All the button pressed can be read by calling the `wb_joystick_get_key()` function repeatedly until this function returns -1.
+All the buttons pressed can be read by calling the `wb_joystick_get_key()` function repeatedly until this function returns -1.
 The returned value, if non-negative, is a button code corresponding to a button currently pressed.
 If no button is currently pressed, the function will return -1.
 Calling the `wb_joystick_get_key()` function a second time will return either -1 or the button code of another button which is currently simultaneously pressed.
-On Mac OSX, only the 12 first buttons and 2 first axes of the joystick are taken into account.
+On Mac OS X, only the first 12 buttons and first 2 axes of the joystick are taken into account.

 ---